v-ratantejaswi/SweetSpot/README.md

 Xcode 12.0+

 ## Contributing
 Contributions to SweetSpot are welcome!
-Please refer to the contributing guidelines for more information.

 ## License
 SweetSpot is released under the MIT License.